COALAIP/specs/README.md

 the transactions.
 We can only append to a blockchain.
 The solution is to append an Assertion validating specific statements that are true.

-Instead of falsifying the existence of the Creation "The Scream", the solution recommended by the LCC RRM, COALA IP suggests making an Assertion about "The Scream"'s Author property.
+Instead of falsifying the existence of the Work "The Scream", the solution recommended by the LCC RRM, COALA IP suggests making an Assertion about "The Scream"'s Author property.
 With IPLD's Merkle-path feature, we are able to achieve exactly that by defining an Assertion object: